bum2/gestioCI/readme.md

   - Arts (real class, as a tree) is for all relations, activities, jobs, actions, etc...
 All them are Verbs, defined as so with the 'name' version, the verb 'infinitive' and the verb 'gerund'.
 All arts/verbs can be nested, they don't need a separate 'type', and we start defining them in two main trees: Relations and Jobs (sectors).

   - Spaces (abstract) is for any kind of data defining a physical space, zone or place.
-The two initial subclasses or types, generating real uid's for each item are Regions and Addresses (which can be related to a Region).
+The two initial subclasses or types, generating real uid's for each item are Regions (which can be nested) and Addresses (which can be related to a Region).

   - Artworks (abstract) or simply Works, are for any thing created or produced by someone.
 They are always a result of an 'art' played by a 'being'.
 Main subclasses creating real whole tables and uid's are: